tully-t/Xenofox/README.md

 - Matching New Tab/Top Sites page theme
 - Hidden Application (hamburger) menu (optional)
 - Modularity!
 Comment and uncomment lines in userChrome.css to enable or disable features
+- Responsiveness!
+The theme detects your OS and provides the expected window controls

 Tabs: